Support our sponsor: Ray's Red Hots

-1. REGISTRATION – Registration will take place Friday April 20th Ann Arbor Huron High School from 5pm - 8pm.
+1. REGISTRATION – Registration will take place Friday May 17th Location TBD.
 There will be no check in at the fields.
 Teams are required to have two copies of their stamped roster, pass card for each player, liability form, risk management cards for coaches and managers and if applicable, guest player rosters and pass card, and permission to travel for foreign teams and out of state teams.
 Teams must be able to show proof of medical release forms for each player attending the tournament as well as concussion certificates for coaches and parent and athlete concussion information sheet for each player attending tournament.
+Who ever checks in the team will be given the exact amount of wristbands per player and coach competing at the tournament.
+Players MUST wear wristbands to compete, any player not wearing a wristband will be ineligible to participate in the game.
+The wristband system help the coaches and referees identify that those players have been approved to play in the tournament.

 2.RISK MANAGEMENT: Liverpool FC-Michigan and Reds Invitational adhere to the Michigan State Youth Soccer Association Risk Management policies: These can be found at the MSYSA website (www.michiganyouthsoccer.org), PROGRAMS, RISK MANAGEMENT.
 MSYSA registered teams will be required to present risk management cards for coaches, assistant coaches and team managers.
 Non-MSYSA team need to bring their organization’s equivalent to the MSYSA risk management card